 Next, you could purchase lettering worksheets or a lettering workbook and work your way through it 10 minutes at a time.
 I have several worksheets and workbooks in my Etsy shop that may be a good fit for you.
 Plan ahead so you don’t spend all of your free time deciding what to practice.

 I know that not having enough time to practice hand lettering and not knowing what to practice can be such a struggle.
 I also know that the only way to start feeling confident in your lettering is through practice.
 This is why I’m creating something to help you.
 It’s called The Confident Lettering Practice.
 It’s a guided practice to help you go from being a beginner and just knowing the basics, to feeling really confident in your lettering and life.

 I will give you exactly what to practice each day for 6 weeks so you can stop feeling overwhelmed by all there is to practice.
 You will get video lessons and a workbook to follow along with.
 The goal is for you to take control of your lettering to bring more confidence to your unique style and life.
-The presale for the Confident Lettering Practice will be in July, but you can sign up to be notified so you don’t miss your chance to save your spot early on.
+The Confident Lettering Practice is currently closed, but the best way to here about when it will be open again is by signing up for the Insider Scoop.

 Have you done any of these ideas to practice hand lettering?
 How else do you do to practice when you are really busy?
-I would love to hear your ideas.
-I hope you enjoyed this video, thanks for subscribing to my channel and I’ll see you next time.
+I would love to hear your ideas!